taskscape/RESTAPIGateway/readme.md

 ## Ownership

-The service is owned by the "Pentagon" Team, please refer to [https://restapigateway.com](RESTAPIGateway.com) website for more detials.
+The service is owned by the "Pentagon" Team, please refer to [https://restapigateway.com](RESTAPIGateway.com) website for more details.